 It’s easy to distinguish Hiragana, Katakana, and Kanji.
 Hiragana is the curvy script, Katakana is the angular / jagged script, and Kanji is Chinese Characters.

-An example of a sentence using all four writing systems could be:
+An example of a sentence using all four writing systems (Hiragana, Katakana, Kanji, and Roman letters) could be:

 “I went to Pizza Hut but there was unbelievably no Tabasco or red pepper.”